The Minc Law Guide to Massachusetts Defamation Law

 As of date of publish, Massachusetts has not ruled on any notable cases concerning the wire-service defense.

-If you’ve been the subject of false online attacks and defamation, and are unfamiliar with the potential defenses a party may have to your defamation claim, we strongly urge you to contact an experienced defamation attorney today!
+If you’ve been the subject of false online attacks and defamation, and are unfamiliar with the potential defenses a party may have to your defamation claim, we strongly urge you to contact an experienced internet defamation attorney today!

 Massachusetts Defamation Damages